-KRISTEN INGRAM is an award-winning CEO & Executive Producer at PLUS ONE society – a Black-owned event production and marketing agency focused on social justice and racial equity servicing the sports, entertainment and media industries.
+KRISTEN INGRAM is the award-winning CEO & Executive Producer at PLUS ONE society – a Black woman-owned event production and marketing agency specializing in social justice and racial equity servicing sports, entertainment and media industries.

 Prior to launching PLUS ONE, Kristen was the Head of Affiliate Marketing for NFL NETWORK where she oversaw strategic partnerships, creative campaigns and experiential events for all NFL calendar initiatives, including Super Bowl.

 During her tenure at the NFL, she leveraged her leadership position to become an advocate for Diversity & Inclusion and Social Responsibility.
 Ultimately, her community service initiatives, which are currently still in place, were recognized by NFL Commissioner Roger Goodell.

 Inspired by the power of sports and its ability to connect cultures and provoke progressive action, Kristen launched PLUS ONE with the intent to directly uplift and amplify social justice movements that influence positive change within the culture.

 In 2017, Kristen led the historic production of IMAGINE JUSTICE with Common and J. Cole on the steps of the CA state Capitol in Sacramento.
 As a result, four criminal justice reform bills were passed that year and signed into law – including an end to the cash bail system.